bio.rodeo

 ESMC is a transformer-based protein language model trained with a masked language modeling objective on roughly 2.8 billion sequences.
 The release continues the Cambrian model family, whose largest reported variant is a 6-billion-parameter model (ESMC 6B) with a 2048-token context window; the 2024 lineage used modern transformer design choices including rotary positional embeddings, SwiGLU activations, and pre-LayerNorm.
 Biohub additionally publishes sparse autoencoders trained on ESMC hidden states across all layers, enabling mechanistic interpretation of the learned features.

 The representations feed ESMFold2, which uses a looped transformer that scales compute at inference time to predict atomic-resolution structures of proteins and biomolecular complexes.
 In the accompanying preprint, ESMFold2 is benchmarked against Chai-1, Boltz-1, and AlphaFold 3, and the system was validated in the lab for binder design, reporting hit rates of 36–88% for compact mini-binders and 15–29% for antibody-derived formats, with some designs reaching nanomolar affinity.
-Because the preprint had not received a DOI or a bioRxiv/arXiv identifier at the time of writing, it is cited here by its hosted PDF.
+The supporting preprint, "Language Modeling Materializes a World Model of Protein Biology" (Chan Zuckerberg Biohub), was posted to bioRxiv on June 4, 2026 (DOI 10.64898/2026.06.03.729735) under a CC-BY license.

 #Applications